tjbz101/tjbz101.github.io/README.md

           case 'Head Velocity MLT': reviewText = 'Head Velocity MLT, a multifilament from Head, is known for its soft, comfortable play and good power.
 Players appreciate its arm-friendliness, with solid tension retention.'; break;
           case 'Kirschbaum Super Smash': reviewText = 'Kirschbaum Super Smash, a polyester from Kirschbaum, is favored for its spin and durability.
 Players love its aggressive bite, though it’s stiffer on the arm.'; break;
           case 'Kirschbaum Synthetic Gut': reviewText = 'Kirschbaum Synthetic Gut, a budget synthetic from Kirschbaum, provides good power and comfort.
 Reviews highlight its value, with decent performance for casual play.'; break;
-          case 'Premier Control 15': reviewText = 'Premier Control 15, a multifilament, excels in precision and comfort with a soft feel.
+          case 'Prince Control 15': reviewText = 'Prince Control 15, a multifilament, excels in precision and comfort with a soft feel.
 Players note its playability, though durability is average.'; break;
-          case 'Premier Tour XC': reviewText = 'Premier Tour XC, a polyester, offers great spin and control with solid durability.
+          case 'Prince Tour XC': reviewText = 'Prince Tour XC, a polyester, offers great spin and control with solid durability.
 Users enjoy its crisp response, ideal for competitive baseline play.'; break;
           case 'Prince Synthetic Gut 15L': reviewText = 'Prince Synthetic Gut 15L, a synthetic gut from Prince, provides a lively response with decent comfort.
 Users note its affordability, though durability varies.'; break;
           case 'Prince Synthetic Gut with Duraflex': reviewText = 'Prince Synthetic Gut with Duraflex, a synthetic gut from Prince, delivers a soft feel with good power and durability.
 Reviews praise its value and all-around playability.'; break;
           case 'Tourna Premier Poly': reviewText = 'Tourna Premier Poly, a polyester from Tourna, offers good spin and durability.
 Reviews commend its value, though it may feel harsh for some players.'; break;